Welcome to USnMe – Ukuleles, School and Me May 1, 2013Posted by Al Upton in : ukuleles , 1 comment so far

 Students will develop the skills and understanding to engage in music as knowledgeable music makers and audience members.
 They will arrange, compose, improvise and perform for various purposes.
 They will demonstrate knowledge and understandings of musical elements, materials, ideas, styles and technologies.
 They will sing and play instruments to realise their own and others’ musical ideas and works.
 Students will respond critically to their own and others’ musical works and practices, using the concepts of music and terminology to communicate their understandings.
 Through listening, performing and composing they will begin to identify cultural, social and historical contexts of music.

-Join a Group – It’s Fun May 26, 2013Posted by Al Upton in : ukuleles , add a comment
+Join a Group – It’s Fun May 26, 2013Posted by Al Upton in : ukuleles , 1 comment so far

 I cannot repeat enough the importance of practice, playing with others … and having fun!